 Bill is a notable speaker, trainer and consultant on issues related to space design and the integration of instructional practice and learning environments.
 Schools and districts who have partnered on his designs have received numerous awards and recognitions including Microsoft Global Demonstration Site, LEED Certification, and a Texas Instrument’s global model of implementation.

 Mr. Latham lives in Central Florida with his wife and three children.
 He is active in martial arts with his children and competes at a national level.

 Irene Nigaglioni, AIA, ALEP, LEED AP BD+C

-Irene joined the PBK team in 1993.
-She offers varied experience in programming, design and project management for institutional facilities.
-Irene has completed hundreds of school projects ranging from Master Plans and Facilities Assessments, to High Schools, Stadia and District Service Facilities.
+Irene offers varied experience in programming, design and project management for institutional facilities.
+She has completed hundreds of school projects ranging from Master Plans and Facilities Assessments, to High Schools, Stadia and District Service Facilities.

 Irene has earned national recognition for her concentrated efforts in research and programming for educational environments.
 She has become one of the foremost industry experts in cutting-edge programming and design applications for high school facilities.
 She has served in leadership roles for national associations dedicated to educational environments, including serving as Chair for the Association for Learning Environments and earning the title of Planner of the Year.